-Robert Harling wrote four thrillers about journalists in the 1950s and 1960s, each with an unnamed main character juggling daily tasks with press baron politics and Cold War intrigue.
+Robert Harling wrote

+four thrillers about journalists in the 1950s and 1960s, each with an unnamed main character juggling daily tasks with press baron politics and Cold War intrigue.
 If you've worked on a launch of a paper with more than meets the eye, The Hollow Sunday (1967) may ring true.

 Les Blair's 1990 TV play News Hounds stars Adrian Edmondson and Alison Steadman as unscrupulous veterans at a London red-top.
-The mundanity of the leave you in stitches as well as despair.
+The mundanity of the newsroom dialogue will leave you in stitches as well as despair.

-Denise Mina's Paddy quickly learns she will always be held to a higher standard than her male colleagues.
+Denise Mina's Paddy Meehan trilogy, adapted for the BBC as The Field of Blood, follows a budding female reporter in 1980s Glasgow against a backdrop of class conflict.
+Brave and principled, Paddy quickly learns she will always be held to a higher standard than her male colleagues.

-In Dan Gilroy's 2014 film Nightcrawler, Jake Gyllenhaal plays a video stringer who becomes increasingly unethical to encourage such behaviour. drama colleagues employing the services of professional clickers".
+In Dan Gilroy's 2014 film Nightcrawler, Jake Gyllenhaal plays a video stringer who becomes increasingly unethical to encourage such behaviour.

+colleagues employing the services of professional clickers".